 Karl Benz and Gottlieb Daimler made the first cars in 1885 and 1886.

-Meanwhile at sea travel was revolutionised by the steam ship.
+Meanwhile at sea travel was revolutionized by the steam ship.
 By 1815 steamships were crossing the English Channel.
 Furthermore it used to take several weeks to cross the Atlantic.
 Then in 1838 a steam ship called the Sirius made the journey in 19 days.
-However steam did not completely replace sail until 1897 when Charles Parsons invented the steam turbine.
+However steam did not completely replace sail until the end of the 19th century when the steam turbine was used on ships.

 A number of inventions to do with clothing were made in the 19th century.
 The safety pin was invented in 1849.
 Henry Seely invented the electric iron in 1882 but it did not become common until the 1930s.
 Dry cleaning was invented in 1855.
 The zip fastener was invented in 1893.

 Gaslight first became common in well off people's homes in the 1840s.
 By the late 1870s most working class homes had gaslight, at least downstairs.
 Bedrooms might have oil lamps.
 Gas fires first became common in the 1880s.
 Gas cookers first became common in the 1890s.